SmartkomDev/GraftCore/README.md

 # GraftCoreX
 An Arduino core for Graft Module.
-GraftCore is based on MegaCoreX
+GraftCoreX is based on MegaCoreX
 # Table of contents